Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 * Documentation (markdown only)
 * Categories

-Once you hit Enter, the corresponding matching product are displayed.
-You can use the [filters](#refine-your-findings-with-filters) to farther refine the search or use the [Advanced search](#advanced-search) to create more complex queries.
+Press Enter to display the corresponding product.
+You can use [filters](#refine-your-findings-with-filters) to refine the search, or the [Advanced search](#advanced-search) to create more complex queries.

 #### Advanced search